Lucy Parsons Center: Activities

 When it was rebirthed in 1992, the center became a nonprofit organization with a 501(c)(3) tax-exempt status.
 The volunteer-run bookshop sells books, pamphlets and zines.
 One of the most popular books is A People's History of the United States by Howard Zinn.
 Apart from the bookstore, the Lucy Parsons Center serves as a space for community organizers to use for meetings and special events.
 It also hosts a weekly movie night.

+The center also helps provide free books to prisoners through the Prison Book Program.